oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ##### Image creation prerequisites
 1. The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 or 11 installation.
-2. Copy the sample to a new directory; for example, use directory `/tmp/mii-sample`.
+2. Copy the sample to a new directory; for example, use the directory `/tmp/mii-sample`.

 ```bash
 $ mkdir /tmp/mii-sample